jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 * Test each method as you write it

     * This is a really nice thing about programming; you can call your methods and see what result gets returned
-    * Mentally test before you even write --- what does this methods do?
+    * Mentally test before you even write --- what does this method do?
 What problem is it solving?

 * If you need help, ask